beyondbeneath/mosaic-silhouettes/README.md

 The script `download_images.py` is provided as an example of how to easily download a bunch of images from Google Images, using the `google_images_download` (see https://github.com/hardikvasa/google-images-download for more details and installation instructions).

-The main function ads it stands runs `download_example_frog_images()` which just downloads 100 images of various coloured frogs.
+The main function as it stands runs `download_example_frog_images()` which just downloads 100 images of various coloured frogs.
 The other function `download_single_keyword()` (commented out) allows you to download any arbitrary keyword.
 It is recommended to see the official documentation for the full suite of options available.

 For example, simply running `python download_images.py` will download 900 frog images into `img/` as a starting example.